desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 ```

 ### Config
-With the  `Config{}` message a user can query the current contract's configurations.
+With the  `Config{}` message, a user can query the current contract's configurations.
 The returned configuration are provided as follows:
 ```rust
 pub struct QueryConfigResponse {